Easy Sugar Cookies (No-Roll)

 I find that mixing the flour in half at a time helps with two main things; the mess of trying to stir all that flour at once, and it’s easier to keep an eye on the dough consistency to make sure it’s not too wet or too dry.
 As with any recipe you may need to make a small adjustment.

 You don’t want to over-bake these cookies.
-They’ll be very light colored and slightly puffy when the 8 to 10 minute timer is up.
+They’ll be very light colored and slightly puffy when the 10 minute timer is up.
 That’s what we’re going for.
 They’ll settle down as they cool.
 I like to let them sit on the cookie sheet for a few minutes before I transfer them to a wire rack to cool completely.

 I always recommend rotating the cookie sheet halfway through baking because most ovens (mine included) are very uneven in temperature.
 The rotation helps to ensure even baking/browning.